Mittwoch, 27. Dezember 2017

 „We decide something, put it out there and wait a while in order to see what will happen.
 If there won't be a big outcry and no resistance, because most do not understand what has been decided, then we continue – step by step, until there's no more going back“, Jean-Claude Juncker, an influential European politician from Luxemburg is quoted in Eva Herman's „Die Wahrheit und ihr Preis“ (The Price of Truth).
 This is not only how facts ( „fact“ stems from the Latin „facere“ = to make) are created, this is also how the agendas are set that invariably get picked up and propagated by the media.

-Let's get practical: Everybody believes that for alcoholics treatment ist better than punishment, This is due to the combined propaganda of psychologists and journalists.
+Let's get practical: Everybody believes that for alcoholics treatment is better than punishment.
+This is due to the combined propaganda of psychologists and journalists.
 In the case of psychologists the reason is obvious – they have to make a living; in the case of journalists it can be explained with their pack-mentality.
 Moreover, as the linguist Geoffrey K. Pullum stated: „Once the public has decided to accept something as an interesting fact, it becomes almost impossible to get the acceptance rescinded.
 The persistent interestingness and symbolic usefulness overrides any lack of factuality.“

 This does not mean that punishment is preferable to treatment; this means that whoever believes that treatment might be the solution has very probably a too grand idea of what treatment can do for it is a field full of paradoxes and contradictions.
 No wonder if you consider the following (from Arnold M. Ludwig's The Alcoholic Mind):